marianaiam/cloudfoundry_blue_green_deploy/README.md

 - `name`: two application instances are required.
 One name ending with `-green` and another ending with `-blue`
 - `host`: the url.
 One ending with `-green` and the other ending with `-blue`
 - `domain`: required
+- `memory`: optional, default will be used if omitted
 - `command`: `bundle exec rake cf:on_first_instance db:migrate && bundle exec rails s -p $PORT -e $RAILS_ENV`
 - `services`: Optional, only required if there are services that need to be bound

 #### Bare Minimum Example:

 In this example:
-Our web application is known to Cloud Foundry as `carrot-soup` with a database service known as `oyster-cracker`.
+Our web application is known to Cloud Foundry as `awesome-app` with a database service known as `memory-bank-db`.
+Its URL is `awesomeapp.cfapps.io`.

     ---
     applications:
-    - name: carrot-soup-blue
+    - name: awesome-app-blue
-      host: la-pong-blue
+      host: awesomeapp-blue
       domain: cfapps.io
       command: bundle exec rake cf:on_first_instance db:migrate && bundle exec rails s -p $PORT -e $RAILS_ENV
       services:
-      - oyster-cracker
+      - memory-bank-db

-    - name: carrot-soup-green
+    - name: awesome-app-green
-      host: la-pong-green
+      host: awesomeapp-green
       domain: cfapps.io
       command: bundle exec rake cf:on_first_instance db:migrate && bundle exec rails s -p $PORT -e $RAILS_ENV
       services:
-      - oyster-cracker
+      - memory-bank-db

 And perform a blue/green deploy like this:

-    $ bundle exec rake cf:blue_green_deploy[carrot-soup]
+    $ bundle exec rake cf:blue_green_deploy[awesome-app]

 ## Workers